maxajburrows/CustomerDataStore/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Build the project using Maven: `mvn clean install`.
+3. Build and run the application using Maven: `mvn clean install && mvn spring-boot:run`.
-4. Run the application: `mvn spring-boot:run`.
 5. The application will start locally on port [8080](http://localhost:8080).
 6. Use a tool like Postman to test the endpoints listed above.